hapax/hapax.github.io/assets/alien-maths.md

-But our big brains, combined with the mammalian need for attachment, lead to human culture, woven marvellously through with its language games of family, hierarchy, courtship, religion, custom, and so forth.
+But our big brains, combined with the mammalian need for attachment, lead to human culture, woven marvellously through with its language games of family, hierarchy, courtship, religion, custom, protocol, and so forth.
 <!-- It will also presumably have cultural relevance, with words playing an
 important role in the system of concepts, hierarchies, relationships and language games that human culture is built on.